mIRC-Scripters/mirckb/docs/source/commands/fseek.rst

     * - <name>
       - the name of the file handle
     * - <position|N|matchtex>
-      - not required if you use -n, if -l is used: a line number, if -w is used: a wildcard expression, if -r is used: a regular expression, if no switch is used, it's the position in the file (Nth byte)
+      - not required if you use -n, if -l is used: a line number, if -w is used: a :doc: `wildcard </intermediate/matching_tools.html#wildcard>` expression, if -r is used: a regular expression, if no switch is used, it's the position in the file (Nth byte)

-.. note:: If /fseek is not successful (can't find a match with -w or -r, can't find the Nth line with -l etc), it will set the read/write pointer to the end of the file. $fopen().err is not set, but $fopen().eof is.
+.. note:: if /fseek is not successful (can't find a match with -w or -r, can't find the Nth line with -l etc), it will set the read/write pointer to the end of the file. $fopen().err is not set, but $fopen().eof is.

 Example
 -------